 (b) It is provided for or in association with non-covered medicaid services, which are defined in rule 5160-1-61 of the Administrative Code.

-(5) Epoetin alfa (EPO) for the treatment of anemia, either associated with or not related to chronic renal failure, is covered as a medical service when a provider incurs the cost of the drug and the service is provided in a clinic (e.g., a renal dialysis facility) or office setting.
+(5) Epoetin alfa (EPO) for the treatment of anemia, either associated with or not related to chronic renal failure, is covered as a medical service when a provider incurs the cost of the drug and the service is provided in a dialysis center or office setting.

 (6) Certain procedure codes represent a specific number of dosage units.
-On a claim, the fewest number of procedure codes must be reported together to represent the administered dosage.
+On a claim, the fewest number of procedure codes are to be reported together to represent the administered dosage.

 (D) Coverage of trigger-point injections.